anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-share-SharePoint-sites.rst

 That is it.
 These few simple steps can help you to ease communication with your clients.

 .. hint::
-  You may also be interested in `this article <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/how-to-share-SharePoint-documents.html>`_ explaining how to share SharePoint documents with external users in Microsoft Flow and Azure Logic Apps.
+  You may also be interested in `this article <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/how-to-share-SharePoint-documents.html>`_ explaining how to share SharePoint documents with external users in Microsoft Flow and Azure Logic Apps..